Paul Milstein: Early life and education

+Milstein's sister Gloria Milstein Flanzer (May 23, 1927-March 9, 2015) created her own family fortune.
+Columbia University’s Vagelos College of Physicians and Surgeons announced today that its Division of Cardiology has received a $32.5 million gift from the Louis and Gloria Flanzer Philanthropic Trust of Sarasota, Florida.
+The gift will fund an endowment that will support the division’s programs in patient care, research, and education.

 Career

 Milstein launched the family's first real estate development projects in the 1950s in partnership with his brother Seymour.
-Their companies, Milstein Brothers (MB) Real Estate and Milford Management, manage the organization's residential and commercial space.
-The family made its mark in Manhattan as Paul Milstein saw and seized the potential in numerous transitional neighborhoods.
-Paul and his sons, Howard and Edward, invested in large-scale building projects that catalyzed growth, development and revival.
+Their companies, Milstein Brothers (MB) Real Estate and Milford Management, managed the organization's residential and commercial space.
+Paul and his sons, Howard and Edward, invested in large-scale building projects.
+In 1978, Milstein acquired New York City's Biltmore Hotel, which opened in 1913 following the construction of Grand Central Terminal.
+The building was converted to office space and reopened as the Bank of America Plaza in 1984.
+Beginning in 2019, Milstein's grandson, Michael, led another major renovation and modernization of the building, which was renamed 22 Vanderbilt in 2022.

 In 1989, the Milstein family acquired Douglas Elliman-Gibbons & Ives residential real estate brokerage.
-At the time of purchase Douglas Elliman had 10% of the New York City brokerage and managed 15,000 apartments.
-Howard Milstein served as Chairman for ten years and built the brand, which holds 40% of the brokerage market and managing 50,000 apartments.

-In 1986, the Milsteins acquired the Emigrant Savings Bank, which they built into the largest privately owned bank in the country.
+In 1986, the Milsteins acquired the Emigrant Savings Bank, which became the largest privately owned bank in the country.
 In 2004, the Milsteins founded the New York Private Bank & Trust which targets high wealth families.